 If I were ever to make a list of top 10 fried chicken joints in Seoul, this place would rank near the top of the list for several reasons.
 First off, the place is large yet bare-bones with an unmatched old-school vibe that I personally love.
-In my experience, places that focus less on the superficial stuff (i.e. fancy interior/exterior) usually make it up for it delicious food.
-Here, it’s all about the food and nothing else – signatures include crispy, perfectly-fried fried chicken (17,000 won) and fried stuffed peppers (15,000 won).
+In my experience, places that focus less on the superficial stuff (i.e. fancy interior/exterior) usually make up for it by serving delicious food.
+Here, it’s all about the food and nothing else–signatures include crispy, perfectly-fried fried chicken (17,000 won) and fried stuffed peppers (15,000 won).
 The chicken pieces are slightly on the greasy side (not a complaint), but surprisingly, the coating stays super crunchy and the insides moist, tender, and nicely seasoned.
 The fried stuffed peppers are ridiculously good as well, offering a nice contrast of textures from the crispy coating on the outside to the moist, beefy filling on the inside.
-Another positive here is that it’s the perfect place to chill and catch up with friends over a cold beer, specifically a chilled glass of 500cc (오백!).
-Lastly, the place has not only survived but thrived for over 20 years in the expensive, trend-setting area known as Garosugil in the cross hairs of Apgujeong-Sinsa.
-Now that I think about it, this place has saved me plenty of times from the unimaginable stress of my previous, long-to-be-forgotten workplace – which ironically was just one block away from here.
+Another positive here is that it’s the perfect place to chill and catch up with friends over a cold beer, specifically a chilled glass of draft beer.
+Lastly, the place has not only survived but thrived for over 20 years in the expensive, trend-setting area known as Garosugil in the crosshairs of Apgujeong-Sinsa.
+Now that I think about it, this place has saved me plenty of times from the unimaginable stress of my previous, long-to-be-forgotten workplace–which, ironically, was just one block away from here.

 There are some common universal themes when it comes to old-school fried chicken joints in Korea.
 Here are a few things that I have observed over time:

 - The ultra-crispy, crunchy KFC is born from a technique called “double frying,” which involves deep frying the chicken twice to ensure extra crispiness.